websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/categorizing-a-configuration.md

 # Categorizing a Configuration

 When you register a configuration interface, the UI for your app is generated in *System Settings* &rarr; *Platform* &rarr; *Third Party*.
-This default categorization can easily be changed.
+You can easily change this.

 ## Specifying an Existing Category